Pelvic Conditions and Care

 Some estimates say that 20 to 50 percent of women of reproductive age have fibroids, although not all are diagnosed.
 In most cases, fibroids are benign.

-Vulvitis is an inflammation of the vulva, the soft folds of skin outside the vagina.
-It is a symptom of a host of diseases, infections, injuries, and allergies.
+Vulvitis is inflammation of the soft folds of skin outside the vagina.

 Vaginitis is a common problem for women of all ages.
 Bacteria, yeast, viruses, and chemicals in creams or sprays can cause it.

-Urinary tract infections are a serious, but common, health problem that affects millions of people each year.
-Women are especially prone to urinary tract infections.
+Urinary tract infections or UTIs are infections in any part of the urinary tract.
+They are a common health problem that affects millions of people each year.
+Women are especially prone to UTIs.